ljlVink/haucet-tools/LICENSES/THIRD_PARTY_NOTICES.md

 # Third-Party Notices

-This file records the material shipped with, or used as a direct source for, Haucet Tools.
+This file records the material shipped with, or used as a direct source for, Haucet.
 It is not a substitute for the referenced license texts.

 ## Bundled Runtime Components